 Azadirachta indica Leaf Extract 4% + Beauveria bassiana 4 %

 To prepare the extract of Azadirachta indica in Beauveria bassiana, a very simple method was adapted.
-The 4 % of Azadirachta indica Leaf Extract was added with 4 % of Beauveria bassiana.
-Now to prepare 4 % above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).
+The 4 % from Azadirachta indica Leaf Extract was added with 4 % from Beauveria bassiana.
+Now to prepare the 4 % above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).

 Nicotiana tabacum 4%+ Beauveria bassiana 4 %

 To prepare the extract of Nicotiana tobacum in Beauveria bassiana, a very simple method was adapted.
 The 4 % of Nicotiana tabacum Leaf Extract was added with 4% of Beauveria bassiana.
-Now to prepare 4 % above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).
+Now to prepare the 4 % above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).

 Zingiber officinale 4% + Beauveria bassiana 4 %

 To prepare the extract of Zingiber officinale in Beauveria bassiana, a very simple method was adapted.
 The 4% of Zingiber officinale Leaf Extract was added with 4% of Beauveria bassiana.
-Now to prepare 4% above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).
+Now to prepare the 4% above solution the quantity of different ingredients was 40 ml mixture extract + 960 ml water + 1 gram soap (The soap acts as a surfactant, which helps to emulsify the solution, ensuring even distribution and better adhesion of the active ingredients to the target surfaces.).

-The mortality percentage and net mortality of instar (Stage development) larvae 1st, 3rd and 5th of the test insect pest will be calculated at the duration of 24, 48 & 72 hours by using Abbots formula:[3]
+The mortality percentage and net mortality of instar (Stage development) larvae 1st, 3rd, and 5th of the test insect pest will be calculated at the duration of 24, 48 & 72 hours by using Abbot's formula:[3]

 Percent net mortality=percent mortality in test-percent mortality in control100-Percent mortality in controlx100